 600 N. Henderson St.

 Phone: 817-335-6053 Fax: 817-335-6628

-Cheyenne Transitional Center.
-The Cheyenne TC is a 100-bed residential adult co-ed halfway house located in Cheyenne, Wyoming.
+The Cheyenne Transitional Center is a 100-bed residential adult co-ed halfway house located in Cheyenne, Wyoming.
 The center provides job placement assistance and drug testing in addition to comprehensive residential services for offenders referred by the Wyoming Department of Corrections.
 The Cheyenne TC offers a number of programs for substance abuse, anger management, money management, parenting and life skills classes.
 The Cheyenne TC also contracts with the United States District Court Probation Office to provide pretrial residential services.
 American Correctional Association Accreditation is not required at this facility; however the company follows ACA Standards for Adult Community Residential Services.